-Joshua Taylor is an associate with McDougal Boehmer Foley Lyon Mitchell & Erickson.
+Joshua Taylor is a Senior Associate with McDougal Boehmer Foley Lyon Mitchell & Erickson.

 After finding early success as an advocate in Teen Court, he started his college career as a “Price Scholar” at San Diego City College before going on to earn his Bachelors in English from San Diego State University in 2006, and Juris Doctor from Thomas Jefferson School of Law in December of 2015.
 He graduated cum laude as a Dean’s Scholar and as a Senior Editor of the Thomas Jefferson Law Review.